vellotocoffe/interview-state-problem/README.md

 # An inverview coding problem "Patient state simulation"

+## About
+I hidden the problem description details but just provide an overall description.
+Please not that the code here is just for showing a possible implementation of Rule Engine design patter.

 ##  Problem description

 You were asked by a doctor friend to prepare for her a “Hospital simulator”, which can